sablier-labs/docs/docs/contracts/v2/guides/create-stream/01-linear-stream.md

 Sablier uses structs to encode the parameters of its create functions.

-Since we're using `createWithDurations`, we have to initialize a struct of type [`LockupLinear.CreateWithDurations`](/docs/contracts/v2/reference/core/types/library.LockupLinear.md):
+Since we're using `createWithDurations`, we have to use the struct [`LockupLinear.CreateWithDurations`](/docs/contracts/v2/reference/core/types/library.LockupLinear.md):

 ```solidity